 Table of Contents

-What are Jail Records?
+- What are Virginia Jail Records?

 Creating Public Jail Records

 The state of Virginia’s Department of Corrections creates detailed jail records for every inmate in the system.
 They start with intake paperwork when they are sent to jail or prison and then continue all the way through parole.
 Paperwork is filled out every time the inmate does something different or receives a new judgment, visitors or other actions from the court.
 Their file is updated to reflect changes that occur on a daily basis.
-Virginia jail records are shared among all branches of law enforcement, and some are even available to the general public for searches.
+Virginia prison inmate search records are shared among all branches of law enforcement, and some are even available to the general public for searches.

 Criminal Justice Quick Facts